Guihua YU, et al

 the pipette is used to suck the mixed solution onto a clean

-and the polyaniline hydrogel is formed on a glass sheet, covered
+takes place and the polyaniline hydrogel is formed on a glass

-deionized water for several minutes.
-In order to obtain a
+is soaked in deionized water for several minutes.
+In order to

-sonicated in deionized water, the length of the ultrasound can
+sheet is sonicated in deionized water, the length of the

-control the thickness of the coating, and a green transparent
+ultrasound can control the thickness of the coating, and a

-trichlorosilane (OTS) solution resulted in a green transparent
+treatment of alkyl trichlorosilane (OTS) solution resulted in

 The resulting green transparent super-hydrophobic glass sheet

-above it.
+cm above it.
 The commercial sand is filtered with a filter.
-The

-particle size of the sand is uniform, and the weight is 20 g.
+The particle size of the sand is uniform, and the weight is 20

+g.
 Then it is sprinkled from the funnel.
-The sand hits the glass
+The sand hits the

-sheet from a height of 40 cm.
-After the impact is over, the
+glass sheet from a height of 40 cm.
+After the impact is over,

-contact angle of the glass sheet is measured.
-The glass flakes
+the contact angle of the glass sheet is measured.
+The glass

 Firstly, 1 ml of an aqueous solution of ammonium persulfate